Mohnish27-dev/Mohnish27-dev/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the National Institute of Technology, Patna.\
+🎓 &nbsp;I'm currently studying Computer Science Engineering at the National Institute of Technology, Patna.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at mohnishpamnani08@gmail.com!
 I'll try to respond as soon as I can.